KabriAcid/aac_innovation/prompt.md

 ### Design

-Provide a tech-feel design application with premium designs and reusable UI and a well structured directory that is gonna accomodate PHP as the backend.
+Provide a mobile-first, responsive/adaptive, tech-feel design application with premium designs and reusable UI and a well structured directory that is gonna accomodate PHP as the backend.

+- Tables should be fully responsive (scrollable on mobile with no scrollbars)

 ### Design System & Branding